Having Symptoms of Abnormal Bleeding?

 Bleeding may become lighter, heavier, shorter, longer, absent or more frequent.
 Variations which continue could be reason for concern.
-For instance, bleeding after intercourse or between periods would be considered abnormal bleeding and should be discussed with your doctor.
+For instance, bleeding after intercourse or between periods would be considered abnormal bleeding and should be discussed with your Woodlands OBGYN Associates’ doctor.

-These symptoms can tell us that there may be a health problem, and in these instances, scheduling an immediate appointment is the best recommendation:
+The following symptoms are indications to our physicians that there may be a health problem.
+In these instances, scheduling an immediate appointment is the best recommendation:

 - Absence of menstrual cycles